netdata/netdata/web/gui/custom/README.md

 1.  `dashboard.css`, required for the Netdata charts

-2.  `jquery.min.js`, (only if jquery is not already loaded for this web page)
+2. `jquery.min.js`, (only if jQuery is not already loaded for this web page)

-3.  `bootstrap.min.js` (only if bootstrap is not already loaded) and `bootstrap.min.css`.
+3. `bootstrap.min.js` (only if Bootstrap is not already loaded) and `bootstrap.min.css`.

  You can disable this by adding the following before loading `dashboard.js`:

 ```html
 <script>var netdataNoBootstrap = true;</script>